 First View – Ezekiel 38-39 Occurs Mid-Tribulation

-The first view states that the events of Ezekiel 38-39 begin before the middle of the tribulation.
+The first view states that the events of Ezekiel 38-39 begin before or at the middle of the tribulation.
 This view believes that Ezekiel 38:10-13 describes a time of peace.
-Since the first half of the tribulation is a time in which peace will exist, they reason Ezekiel 38-39 will occur in the middle of the tribulation.
+Since the first half of the seven-year tribulation is a time of peace, supporters of this view reason that Ezekiel 38-39 will occur in the middle of the tribulation.

 Second View – Ezekiel 38-39 Occurs After The Millennium

 But there are two reasons to reject this view.
-First, we are told that the leader and the nation are influential enough to motivate all the nations of the world to attempt to destroy the beloved city or Jerusalem.
-On this occasion there is nothing left of the invading armies because fire descends from heaven and consumes all of the armies.
+First, we are told that Satan will be influential enough to deceive all the nations of the world into attempting to destroy the beloved city or Jerusalem.
+On this occasion there is nothing left of the invading armies after fire descends from heaven and consumes all of the armies.
 The Greek word for “devoured” supports this conclusion, since it is katesthio, which means “to completely destroy.”
 That is, there is nothing left of the armies and weapons.
 But Ezekiel 39:9-14 states that Israel will be destroying the weapons and dead bodies.
 This is a major problem for this view.

 A second major reason to reject this view is that once again Ezekiel 39:9-10 states that Israel will spend seven years destroying the weapons from the battle and taking spoils, and seven months burying the corpses of the dead army soldiers (Ezekiel 39:11-14).
 Why would God give the nation of Israel seven months to bury dead soldiers after the millennium, when the universe will be destroyed and then immediately the great white judgment will occur (Revelation 20:11-15)?
 Therefore, this view is rejected.